jakub-stastny/flashcards/README.md

 Besides, if you're reading this, you're probably a programmer, right?
 I bet **you know a bunch of languages already**.
 And no, I don't think it's all that different.
-Figuring out with little knowledge based on context, learning bunch of words, whether commands, methods or vocabulary, learning grammar ... what's the difference?
-There's a reason why we call programming languages programming *languages*.
+Figuring out what's going on with little knowledge based on context, learning bunch of words, whether commands, methods or vocabulary, learning grammar ... what's the difference?
+There's a reason why programming languages are called *languages*.

 # Tutorial